aaryapatil/CordovaApp_GitHubAPI_opensource/README.md

 # GITOSCON- Github And Open Source Contribution

-This is an app meant for the purpose of educating and introducing individuals new to the field of software development and the open source committee.
-It is made using the combination of PolymerJS and Apache Cordova and is a hybrid mobile app.
+This is a multi-platform mobile application meant for the purpose of educating individuals who are new to the field of software development and open source contributions.

+This hybrid mobile app has been made using the combination of PolymerJS and Apache Cordova.